saltiest-hacker-news-comments/DS-work/README.md

 The Flask app mimics the design of Hacker News while using the Lambda School color scheme.
 Currently it provides four JSON endpoints.

 ## 1. Top 100 Salty Users
-Return a dict of the 100 users with the highest salt average.
+Returns a dict of the 100 users with the highest salt average.

 Endpoint: [https://saltines.herokuapp.com/salty-users](https://saltines.herokuapp.com/salty-users)